MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_03_Lab2_Ex2_RoleAssignments.md

 1. Click **Refresh**.

-**Results**: The Billing Administrator role **End time** is now listed as **permanent** for Patti Fernandez.
-In other words Patti has a permanently active assignment to the Billing Administrator role.
+**Results**: The Billing Administrator role eleigbility **End time** is now listed as **Permanent** for Patti Fernandez.
+In other words Patti is permanently eligible to be elevated to the Billing Administrator role.

 ### Task 3: Remove a user from a role